 - Default risk– One of the added risks in the high-yield bond market is really in default risk.
 In order to avoid default risk, you must analyze the financials of the company just as if you were buying the stock.
 Simply put, default risk refers to the possibility of the issuing company missing payments, or worse, unable to repay the bonds.
-This is partly where, in the 1980’s, high-yield bonds got labelled ’junk bonds.’
+This is partly where, in the 1980s, high-yield bonds got labeled’ junk bonds.’

-- Economic Risk– High-yield bonds tend to be more sensitive to economic events than most other fixed income investments.
+- Economic Risk– High-yield bonds tend to be more sensitive to economic events than most other fixed-income investments.
 High-yield investments tend to do better in positive economic environments.
-Some bond fund mangers suggest that high-yield bonds are more sensitive to the outlook of the economy and less sensitive to interest rates like normal bonds.
+Some bond fund managers suggest that high-yield bonds are more sensitive to the outlook of the economy and less sensitive to interest rates like normal bonds.

 What are the advantages of corporate and high-yield bonds?